Bitmischief/mythweaver/README.md

 We are using [Prisma](https://www.prisma.io/) as our ORM.
 To run migrations, you will need to install the Prisma CLI.
 You can do this by running `yarn global add prisma` in the API directory.
 To add a new migration, modify the `schema.prisma` file (see Prisma docs for more info) and run `prisma migrate dev --name <migration-name>` in the API directory.
 This will create a new migration file in the `prisma/migrations` directory.
-You can then run `prisma migrate up` to apply the migration to the database.
+You can then run `prisma migrate dev` to apply the migration to the database.

 After creating new database migrations, you will need to have Prisma generate the new/updated types for the API.
 You can do this by running `prisma generate` in the API directory.